With all of the selections out there, how do we define the best sleep tracker?

 The Beautyrest sleep tracker is a unit that you place under your matter and syncs to your phone via an app.
 The app will show you the sleep data the device tracks and even offers personalized coaching that is designed to help you reach your sleep goals.

-Whether you decide to use this one for yourself—or for both you and your partner—this sleep tracker device is designed to monitor your heart rate, track your sleep, observes your respiratory rate, and tracks your (and your partner's) movements during the night.
+Whether you decide to use this one for yourself—or for both you and your partner—this sleep tracker device is designed to monitor your heart rate, track sleep, observes your respiratory rate, and tracks your (and your partner's) body movements during the night.

 The best part—you can use the coach for both sleepers individually—so if you get this one for both you and your partner, neither of you have to sacrifice using the sleep coach.